-Air safety.
-Part 139 [] Other (explain) Certification Inspector concur.
+FOR FAA USE Air safety.
+Part 139 [] Other (explain) Codic All Landida and Voc Foll No Foll Detail Certification Inspector concur.
 Yes [] No [] Date Air security.
-Part 107 [] Part 108 [] Other (explain) CASFO concur.
+Part 107 [] Part 108 [] Other (explain) An security if art 100 [] Tant 100 [] Other (explain) CASEO concur.
 Yes [] No [] Date Competition.
-Competition Plan [] Other (explain) Congestion.
-Current [] or Anticipated [] LOI [] FAA BCA [] FAA Airport Capacity Enhancement Plan Other (explain) Noise.
-65 LDN [] Other (explain)

-Project does not qualify under "significant contribution " rules.

-Quantitative and qualitative analysis of significant contribution option chosen by public agency.
-If analysis is based on a source other than this PFC application, list the source(s) of data and attach the relevant documentation used to make this finding.
+Competition Plan [] Other (explain) Congestion: Current [] or Anticipated [] LOI [] FAA BCA [] FAA Airport Capacity Enhancement Plan Other (explain) Noise.
+65 LDN [] Other (explain) Project does not qualify under "significant contribution" rules.
+Quantitative and qualitative analysis of significant contribution option chosen by public agency elf analysis is based on a source other than this PFC application, list the source(s) of data and attach the relevant documentation used to make this finding 0.
 How does this project address the deficiency sited by the public agency?

-If competition is the chosen option, provide the FAA's analysis of any barriers to competition at the airport.

-10. Project Objective:

-The Master Plan Update project will preserve and enhance the capacity of the national airspace system by planning for future development as needed to accommodate demand.

-Safety, Preserve [] Enhance []

-Capacity, Preserve [] Enhance [] Furnish opportunity Furnish opportunity for enhanced competition between or among air carriers at the airport

-Mitigate noise impacts resulting from aircraft operations at the airport
+If competition is the chosen option; provide the FAA's analysis of any barriers to competition at the airport.
+10. Project Objective: The Master Plan Update project will preserve and enhance the capacity of the national airspace system by planning for future development as needed to accommodate demand. accommodate demand FOR FAA USE Safety, Preserve [] Enhance [] Security, Preserve [] Enhance [] Capacity, Preserve [] Enhance [] Furnish opportunity for enhanced competition between or among air carriers at the airport Mitigate noise impacts resulting from aircraft operations at the airport

-Project docs not meet any PFC objectives (explain)
+Project does not meet any PFC objectives (explain) --